-Victims are told they owe money to the IRS and it must be paid promptly through a pre-loaded debit card or wire transfer.
+In this scam, the thief poses as the IRS and makes an unsolicited call to their target.
+The caller tells the victim they owe taxes to the IRS.
+They demand that the victim pay the money immediately with a pre-loaded debit card or wire transfer.
 If the victim refuses to cooperate, they are then threatened with arrest, deportation or suspension of a business or driver’s license.
 In many cases, the caller becomes hostile and insulting.
 As I said, this is really scary stuff.

 “This scam has hit taxpayers in nearly every state in the country.
 We want to educate taxpayers so they can help protect themselves.
 Rest assured, we do not and will not ask for credit card numbers over the phone, nor request a pre-paid debit card or wire transfer,” says IRS Acting Commissioner Danny Werfel.
 My advice: If you get such a call, hang up immediately!